Picklerick94/CS6650-P3/README.md

 # Run script
 Open terminal

-cd command to CS6650-Project2 folder
+cd command to CS6650-Project3 folder

-Under CS6650-Project2 folder:
+Under CS6650-Project3 folder:

-Type: java -jar and then drag and drop the ServerImp.jar in terminal
+Type: java -jar and then drag and drop the Server.jar in terminal

 Type: java -jar and then drag and drop the Client.jar in terminal

-For the port number, please kindly enter the same number for Server and Client.
-And for the hostname it could either be "localhost" or "127.0.0.1"
+The final txt files displaying the result is in the current root folder.
+You can also search for key word "keyValueStore_".